 A student may request a leave of absence by completing the Tennessee Lottery Request for Leave of Absence form.
 In most cases, a student may be granted a leave of absence for up to one year and be eligible to receive the TELS award upon return.
 A leave of absence may be approved for medical or personal reasons.
 Allowable medical or personal reasons may include, but are not limited to, illness of the student, illness or death of an immediate family member, extreme financial hardship of the student or student's immediate family, to fulfill a religious commitment expected of all students of that faith, or other extenuating circumstances beyond the student's control where continued attendance by the student creates a substantial hardship.
+Acceptable reasons shall also include a student's participation in an internship or co-op program that is required or encouraged as part of the academic program in which he/she is enrolled.
 The student will be notified of the decision of the IRP.
 If a student's request is denied, he/she may appeal the decision to the TELS Award Appeals Panel at TSAC.